 Takeaways

-ProMED relies on many news companies based in English speaking countries (BBC, ABC, CNN, New York Times...).
+ProMED relies on many news companies based in English speaking countries (e.g., BBC, ABC, CNN, New York Times).
 This may mean that news sources based in other countries are underutilized, or just that English news sources are higher quality.
-We're interested in ProMED's thoughts.
+We're interested in ProMED's thoughts on this issue.

 Most sources have only a single article used by ProMED.
 It may be worth periodically examining some of these to see if they continue to produce valuable content.

-Webscraping services that do automated notifications of new content would do well to start with the sources at the top of this list.
+Web-scraping services that provide automated notifications of new content would do well to start with the sources at the top of this list.

 Most frequently mentioned organizations